kosullivan7/Project-2/README.md

 [Home Page]

--   There is one clear call to action button to start the quiz.
+-   There is a clear call to action button to start the quiz.
+- There is also a link to a rules page which easily explains how to play the game.

 [Rules Page]